TAR-IT/php-static-sites/README.md

-# PHP Static Sites Generator
+# PHPages - a static website generator using PHP
 This is a handy little tool for creating static sites using PHP.
 It is a consolidation of different snippets and ideas that I changed to my needs.
 My goal is to create a lightweight static site generator with SEO Tag implementations and multilanguage support.
 ## Table of Contents
 1. [Technologies Used](#technologies-used)